 Sprinkle the fish with dried herbs and spices, such as paprika, rosemary or basil, as well as salt and pepper.
 Cayenne powder, onion powder, coriander, turmeric and ground mustard are a few additional herbs and spices to consider.

-Drizzle the baked cod with cooking oil, such as olive oil, to add a burst of flavor, as well as heart-healthy unsaturated fats.
+Drizzle the baked cod with cooking oil, such as olive oil, as suggested by Cleveland Clinic, to add a burst of flavor, as well as heart-healthy unsaturated fats.

 Shake salt, pepper or dried herbs and spices over the baked cod just before serving it.
 In addition to the spices used before baking the cod, the additional of a shake or two of these will infuse the fish with added flavor.